CavernCrawlers/CavernCrawlers.github.io/Background.md

 You served a mayor's office, village council or similar group of leaders.
 - **Trappings:** Dagger, Quill, Ink, 10 sheets of parchment, 10sp

+### Sage
+You studied either in a formal university or apprenticed to a sage.
+- **Trappings:** Dagger, Quill, Ink, 10 sheets of parchment, Book of Lore (pick one subject), 5sp

-### Sailor/Fisher/Ferrier/Bargemaster
+### Sailor
 You earned a living on the water (whether river, lake or sea).
 - **Trappings:** Belaying Pin (club), Rope (50 ft), 10sp

-### Scholar/Sage
+### Scout
-You studied either in a formal university or apprenticed to a sage.
+You know the wilderness and how to lead others through it.
-- **Trappings:** Dagger, Quill, Ink, 10 sheets of parchment, Book of Lore (pick one subject), 5sp
+- **Trappings:** 2 Handaxes, Bundle of 7 days rations, 5sp

 ### Smith
 You labored at the forge, shaping metal.
 - **Trappings:** Smith’s Hammer, Leather Apron, 10sp

+### Soldier
+You fought for a living, literally.
+- **Trappings:** A uniform, a weapon doing no more than 1d6 damage (such as a spear, mace, or short sword), 10sp

 ### Squire
 You were apprenticed to a knight.